Diaper: Environmental impact of cloth versus disposable diapers

 An average child will go through several thousand diapers in their life.
 Since disposable diapers are discarded after a single use, usage of disposable diapers increases the burden on landfill sites, and increased environmental awareness has led to a growth in campaigns for parents to use reusable alternatives such as cloth or hybrid diapers.
 An estimated 27.4 billion disposable diapers are used each year in the US, resulting in a possible 3.4 million tons of used diapers adding to landfills each year.
 A discarded disposable diaper takes approximately 450 years to decompose.

 The environmental impact of cloth as compared to disposable diapers has been studied several times.
-In one cradle-to-grave study sponsored by the National Association of Diaper Services (NADS) and conducted by Carl Lehrburger and colleagues, results stated that disposable diapers produce seven times more solid waste when discarded and three times more waste in the manufacturing process.
+In a cradle-to-grave study sponsored by the National Association of Diaper Services (NADS) and conducted by Carl Lehrburger and colleagues, the results showed that disposable diapers produce seven times more solid waste when discarded and three times more waste during manufacturing.
 In addition, effluents from the plastic, pulp, and paper industries are believed far more hazardous than those from the cotton-growing and -manufacturing processes.
 Single-use diapers consume less water than reusables laundered at home, but more than those sent to a commercial diaper service.
 Washing cloth diapers at home uses 50 to 70 gallons (approx. 189 to 264 litres) of water every three days, which is roughly equivalent to flushing the toilet 15 times a day, unless the user has a high-efficiency washing machine.
 An average diaper service puts its diapers through an average of 13 water changes, but uses less water and energy per diaper than one laundry load at home.

-In October 2008, "An updated lifecycle assessment study for disposable and reusable nappies" by the UK Environment Agency and Department for Environment, Food and Rural Affairs stated that reusable diapers can cause significantly less (up to 40 per cent) or significantly more damage to the environment than disposable ones, depending mostly on how parents wash and dry them.
-The "baseline scenario" showed that the difference in green-house emissions was insignificant (in fact, disposables even scored slightly better).
-However, much better results (emission cuts of up to 40 per cent) could be achieved by using reusable diapers more rationally.
+In October 2008, "An updated lifecycle assessment study for disposable and reusable nappies" by the UK Environment Agency and Department for Environment, Food and Rural Affairs stated that reusable diapers can cause significantly less (up to 40 percent) or significantly more damage to the environment than disposable ones, depending mostly on how parents wash and dry them.
+The "baseline scenario" showed that the difference in greenhouse emissions was insignificant (in fact, disposables even scored slightly better).
+However, much better results (emission cuts of up to 40 percent) could be achieved by using reusable diapers more rationally.
 "The report shows that, in contrast to the use of disposable nappies, it is consumers' behaviour after purchase that determines most of the impacts from reusable nappies.
 Cloth nappy users can reduce their environmental impacts by: